Viatorus/emio/docs/API.md

 ### file_buffer

-- A buffer which over an std::File (file stream) with an internal cache.
+- A buffer over an std::File (file stream) with an internal cache.

 *Example*
 ```cpp